tanbiralam/InsightIQ/README.md

 3.  **Configure environment variables:**

     Create a `.env` file in the root directory.
-Copy the contents from `.env.example` and fill in the necessary API keys and database connection details.
+Copy the contents from `.env.example` (provided below) and fill in the necessary API keys and database connection details.

 4.  **Database setup with Prisma:**